- Currently serving: Farmington, New Mexico

 - Children: Timothy, Joseph, and Beckie

-Ben Stoner accepted the Lord at BIC’s Roxbury Camp Meeting when he was five years old.
-Growing up, BIC missionaries from across the continent of Africa, as well as from India and Japan, frequently visited his congregation and home, and his parents would host many of these guests.
+Ben Stoner accepted the Lord at Roxbury Camp Meeting when he was five years old.
+Growing up, Ben had much exposure to BIC missionaries from across the continent of Africa, as well as from India and Japan.
+His parents would frequently host many of these missionaries as guests in their home.
 For as long as he can remember, Ben has sensed God’s calling to be a missionary.

-Eunice Stoner grew up Mennonite and accepted the Lord at ten years old, becoming baptized two years later.
+Eunice Stoner grew up Mennonite, accepted the Lord at age ten, and was baptized two years later.
 She attended Locust Grove Mennonite School, where she heard many missionary testimonies.
 During high school, she participated in Youth for Christ and taught Sunday School.

 Ben and Eunice graduated from Messiah College on May 23, 1970, and married three weeks later.
 Ben received a bachelor’s degree in music education, and Eunice a bachelor’s degree in home economics education.
 The following August, they began volunteering with the Navajo Brethren in Christ Mission.
 After one year, they moved to Farmington, N.M., where they studied the Navajo language and worked with youth and adults attending the mission chapel.